Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 This is unusually cold, no doubt about it.
 We'll establish some new records.

 But events of similar magnitude have occurred in the past.
-The last one was back in 2004, and another one in the mid-90s, and another one in the mid-80s.
-Every few decades we see these events occur, where that Arctic air that normally resides at the Pole starts to make its way south into parts of the U.S.
+The last one was back in 2004, and another one in the mid-'90s, and another one in the mid-'80s.
+Every few decades we see these events occur, where that arctic air that normally resides at the pole starts to make its way south into parts of the U.S.

 Any reason why this is happening now?

 It's basically the most likely time for it to happen.
 You have snow and ice cover over a large part of the Northern Hemisphere.
-And so these cold air masses that have been generated over the past several weeks over the northern climes can more easily translate south into the more southern latitudes.
+And so these cold air masses that have been generated over the past several weeks over the Northern climes can more easily translate south into the more Southern latitudes.
 This is the most likely time of the year that we would experience this type of outbreak: the middle of winter.

 What happens next?